TELOS-syslab/MerlinOSDI26AE/README.md

 within a short time frame.
 They regenerate figures from the precomputed result files and do not require downloading the full trace datasets.

+Estimated runtime for this section: about 10-30 minutes end-to-end on a common desktop/server CPU.

 Clone the repository with submodules:

 ```bash